emacadie/my_groovy_apps_001/log_and_cli/src/main/groovy/info/shelfunit/venkat/ch012/README.md

 He puts it like this on page 189: The delegate within the intercepting closure refers to the target object whose methods are being intercepted.

 There are a few other minor differences.

+MetaClassUser creates a few objects, looks at their meta classes, adds some methods to the meta class, and looks at the meta classes again.
+After you add a method, you are using a different meta class.
+Actually, I think the metaClass stays the same, but the delegate changes.
+Dr S says this is something to be aware of.